Almost every business wants to make their website internationally friendly.

 The ‘best practice’ suggested by Google is to ‘ask’ the user if they would prefer to see a translated version of the site.

-A common mistake that many people make when attempting to expand abroad, is that they treat the country like a market overall.
+A common mistake that many people make when attempting to expand abroad, is that they treat the country as a market overall.

 In many cases, when companies started, they focused on select cities and have a very good reason for doing so.
 They choose San Francisco over New York for a good reason.
 But these nuances are not so available outside of online stereotypes, which are often incorrectly portrayed.